Monoclonal antibodies are a set of antibodies that are target-specific against one single source of antigen.

 The immunization of animals is achieved by injecting the antigen with a suitable adjuvant (non-antigenic preparation known to stimulate an immune response).
 This may be repeated multiple times (booster doses of antigen).

-The immunization enhances the population of B-lymphocytes that produce antibodies against the specific antigen used.
+Immunization enhances the population of B-lymphocytes that produce antibodies against the specific antigen used.

 This is called clonal selection.

-In the clonal selection, the antigen reacts to the cell surface receptor of B-lymphocytes, leading to rapid proliferation.
+In clonal selection, the antigen reacts to the cell surface receptor of B-lymphocytes, leading to rapid proliferation.

 This population of B-cells, which can produce antibodies of the same specificity, is called a clone.
 This whole process is called clonal selection.